ambianic/ambianic-blog/_posts/2021-09-02-movenet-vs-posenet-person-fall-detection.md

 ## Practical workarounds and troubleshooting

-Understanding the challenges and ongoing work to fine tune fall detection models, there are several practical steps that provide workaround many of the known challenges.
+Understanding the challenges and ongoing work to fine tune fall detection models, there are several practical steps that provide workaround for some  of the known challenges.

 - Distance: The models perform best when the monitored risk area where a subject might fall is roughly 6-15 feet (2-5 meters) from the camera.
 - Angle: The models perform best when the camera is placed approximately at eye level - 4-6 feet ( 1.5-2 meters) from the ground and angled parallel to the floor.
-- Visibility: As mentioned above, large occlusions such as tables and chairs can prevent the model from confidently detection a person's keypoints and thus failing to detect a fall.
-The fewer occlusions in the monitored area, the better the model will perform.
+- Visibility: As mentioned above, large occlusions such as tables and chairs can prevent the pose detection models from confidently detecting keypoints.
+The fewer occlusions in the monitored area, the better the fall detection model will perform.
 - Multiple Cameras: To accomodate unavoidable occlusions and objects that might confuse the pose detection models, it is advisable to install multiple cameras observing the fall risk areas from different angles.
-As a [recent publication in Nature](https://www.nature.com/articles/s41598-021-81115-9) on an alternative fall detection system suggested, using up to 8 cameras is a practical approach to increase overal fall detection system performance.
-The MoveNet [model card](https://storage.googleapis.com/movenet/MoveNet.SinglePose%20Model%20Card.pdf) is also a good reference resource that provides additional technical limitations of the model.
+As a [recent publication in Nature](https://www.nature.com/articles/s41598-021-81115-9) on an alternative fall detection system suggested, using up to 8 cameras is a practical tradeoff to increase overal fall detection system performance.
+The MoveNet [model card](https://storage.googleapis.com/movenet/MoveNet.SinglePose%20Model%20Card.pdf) provides additional technical limitations of the model.

 When a setting allows the flexibility to implement the forementioned steps, the practical benefits of the exising fall detection system is significantly improved over settings that exclusively rely on continuous human supervision.